 With world attention on both the environment and the economy, Environmental Defense Fund (EDF) is where policymakers and business leaders turn for win-win solutions.
 By focusing on strong science, uncommon partnerships and market-based approaches, we tackle urgent threats with practical solutions.
-We are one of the world’s largest environmental organizations, with more than two million members and a staff of approximately 630 scientists, economists, policy experts, and other professionals around the world.
+We are one of the world’s largest environmental organizations, with more than two million members and a staff of approximately 700 scientists, economists, policy experts, and other professionals around the world.
 We operate in 22 geographies with unique projects running across four programs.
-You will be part of a vibrant workplace that welcomes diverse perspectives, talents and contributions, where innovation and results are a way of life.
+You will be part of a vibrant workplace where innovation and results are a way of life.

-- Bachelor’s degree required.
+- A Bachelor’s degree from an accredited university.

 - Strong strategic thinking and planning skills.